rdwatters/ryan-at-confab/content/post/confab-workshop-eaton.md

 * Is there data in our existing content that conflicts with the requirements we've discovered or defined?
 * Does our content include data with unique storage or hosting requirements? (*YouTube video links vs. large local video files, product information stored in separate CMSs, etc.*)

 **Conf:** Our event content type also had a location attribute.
-Should that be its own content type?
+Should that be its own content type? <br>
 **JE:** The answer is "it depends."

 ## User Journeys and User Journey Maps